KeithDang1610/KeithDang1610/README.md

 # Hey there, I'm Ky (also called Keith)
 ### People often say "It's never too late to learn", and I wholeheartedly believe in this proverb.
 My journey began in an unexpected way.
 Starting out in a technical field, I worked as a lab instructor at my university helping many undergraduate students.
-After years of working, learning, accumulating experience, I unexpectedly found myself drawn to a new field, where I could explore more about potential and mindset.
+After years of working, learning, and accumulating experience, I unexpectedly found myself drawn to a new field, where I could explore more about potential and mindset.
 #### I delved into CODING, DATA, AND ANALYSIS, and I became more excited about the skills I was acquiring, as well as the programming languages I was experiencing, such as PYTHON, SQL, R, SPREADSHEETS and data visualization tools like TABLEAU.
 #### This journey has been a transformative experience, igniting a passion for data-driven insights and problem-solving.
 I am eager to continue learning and growing in the field of DATA ANALYSIS, and DATA SCIENCE so far.